Walking Through the Book of Ephesians

-- The Christian is to abandon the life he once “walked,” which was according to the influence of Satan in disobedience (2:2).
+The Christian is to abandon the life he once walked, which was according to the influence of Satan in disobedience (Eph.
+2:2).
 The aorist tense verb sums up the sinner’s entire life of rebellion.

-- He is not to “walk” as the Gentiles do, with a vain (empty, producing no good result) mind (4:17).
+He is not to walk as Gentiles do, with a vain mind (empty, producing no good result) (Eph.
+4:17).
 The present tense form indicates that the child of God does not permit vain thinking to dominate him.

-- The saint is not to “walk” in an unwise fashion (5:15).
+The saint is not to walk in an unwise fashion (Eph.
+5:15).
 The term “unwise” literally suggests “as a fool.”

-- Consistent with workmanship of God, who made us new creatures through the conversion process, we are to “walk” after those good works that are in harmony with the character of the Lord himself, the pattern of which was in the divine Mind eons before man was fashioned (2:10).
+Consistent with workmanship of God, who made us new creatures through the conversion process, we are to walk after those good works that are in harmony with the character of the Lord himself—the pattern of which was in the divine Mind eons before man was fashioned (Eph.
+2:10).

-- The child of God is required to “walk” worthily of the high calling he has accepted, with lowliness, meekness, longsuffering, and forbearance, diligently maintaining the unity of the Spirit in the bond of peace (4:1-3).
+The child of God is required to walk worthily of the high calling he has accepted—with lowliness, meekness, long suffering, and forbearance, diligently maintaining the unity of the Spirit in the bond of peace (Eph.
+4:1-3).

-- We must “walk” (present tense — consistently) in love (agape — the love that is dedicated to the spiritual interests of others), just as Christ loved us, having demonstrated such by the sacrifice of himself (5:2).
+agape — the New Testament love that is dedicated to the spiritual interests of others.
+This is the same manner of loving with which Christ demonstrated toward us by the sacrifice of himself (Eph.
+5:2).

-- Christians must “walk” (present tense — on a sustained basis) as children of light (illuminated ones), proving (5:10) what is well-pleasing unto the Lord (5:8).
-“Proving” carries the idea of making a critical examination of something.
+Christians must walk (present tense — on a sustained basis) as children of light (illuminated ones), proving (Eph.
+5:10) what is well-pleasing unto the Lord (Eph.
+5:8).
+Proving carries the idea of making a critical examination of something.

-- We must “walk” carefully as people who are wise (5:15).
+We must walk carefully as people who are wise (Eph.
+5:15).
 The term “carefully” is an adverb that denotes accuracy that is the result of great care.
 In the New Testament sense, it implies “strict conformity to a standard or norm” (Danker, Greek Lexicon, 2000, p.
 39).
 “Wise” suggests the seasoned ability to apply what one has learned from the Scriptures.